- LDA-NOC clear

 30-second verdict

-For a hybrid — buy now on Sultanpur Road, hold five years, then sell into the maturing Sultanpur Road market or use exit gains to upgrade onto Shaheed Path — that is the play sophisticated investors are running.
-We will walk through that math near the end of the page.
+For the hybrid: buy Sultanpur Road now, hold five years, exit into the maturing Sultanpur Road market or use the gains to upgrade onto Shaheed Path.
+Math at the bottom of the page.

-Here is the 2026 reality, distilled into a single comparison.
-Use this as your cross-check whenever a salesperson on either corridor quotes you a number.
+Here's the 2026 reality.
+Use it as a cross-check whenever a salesperson on either corridor quotes you something.

 | Parameter | Sultanpur Road | Shaheed Path |